charlyneburki/The-ALDI/aldi.md

 Though the two indicators for air pollution, [PM10](https://www.eea.europa.eu/data-and-maps/indicators/emissions-of-primary-particles-and-5/assessment-3)  emissions and [NO2](https://www.epa.gov/no2-pollution#:~:text=NO2%20primarily%20gets%20in,%2C%20and%20off%2Droad%20equipment) emissions, are highly correlated from the heatmap, they measure different pollutions at different levels.
 We see that PM10 pollution spans a different range from that of NO2 emissions in the top right corner of the image.
 NO2 emissions also have higher levels and about 10 percent of the London areas are above the [norm](https://www.who.int/news-room/fact-sheets/detail/ambient-(outdoor)-air-quality-and-health) set by the World Health Organisation, which indicates poor air quality.

-The two air pollution indicators are also correlated relatively strongly negaitvely to the `percent of greenspace area`.
+The two air pollution indicators are also correlated relatively strongly negaitvely to the percent of greenspace area.
 This suggests that the two indicators may also, to a certain extent, express how much green space there is.

 ## Sounds easy right ?
 But ...